cinthylorein/Mycovirus_discovery_workflows/README.md

 You can check the status of a job using `qstat -u USERNAME`.
 This will show you the status of the batch scripts.
 To check the status of individual subjobs within a batch, use `qstat -tx JOB_ID`.

 ### Job Status Shortcut
-Replace jmif9945 with your unikey and run the following line to create an alias for `q`.
+Replace hraczj with your unikey and run the following line to create an alias for `q`.
 This will display two panels: the top panel shows the last 100 jobs/subjobs, while the bottom panel provides a summary of batch jobs:

 `alias q="qstat -Jtan1 -xu ^your_username^ | tail -n100; qstat -u ^your_username^"`
 Enter q to check the job status.
 If you want to make this alias permanent, add it to your .bashrc file: